pzim-devdata/tahoma/README.md

 - Multiple commands can be executed in the same process without restarting Tahoma.
 For example :
---`tahoma arm alarm garden open shutter ["room 6"] confort heater dining off plug office 25 sunscreen kitchen launch scene morning`
+`tahoma arm alarm garden open shutter ["room 6"] confort heater dining off plug office 25 sunscreen kitchen launch scene morning`

 - There is also a wait functionality with `wait for` or `sleep for` or `attendre pendant` :
 For example :
--- `tahoma open shutter kitchen wait for 20 close shutter kitchen`
+`tahoma open shutter kitchen wait for 20 close shutter kitchen`

 # Examples :